BET SEFER CURRICULUM GUIDE

 Focus: Hebrew Decoding Readiness, Jewish Holidays, Israel, The First Family and other Torah stories

 Goals: Beginning understanding of decoding of the Hebrew language; understanding and identification of Torah stories from Bereishit and Shemot (Genesis and Exodus), primarily dealing with the First Family; further identification with the land and people of Israel; more advanced understanding of the meaning of holidays; continued development in their concepts about mitzvot.

-Texts: Shalom Uvracha Pre-primer (Behrman House); I Can Learn Torah, Volume 2: Stories of the First Jewish Family (Torah Aura Productions) and worksheets on Israel and mitzvot.
+Texts: Our own Kitah Alef Hebrew Primer; I Can Learn Torah, Volume 2: Stories of the First Jewish Family (Torah Aura Productions) and worksheets on Israel and mitzvot.

 KITAH BET: (2ND GRADE)

-Focus: Hebrew Decoding, Bible Stories, Jewish Holidays, Israel
+Focus: Hebrew Decoding, The 10 Commandments, Jewish Holidays, Israel

-Goals: More advanced recognition of Hebrew letters and decoding skills, including vowels and basic vocabulary; more advanced comprehension of beginning Torah stories; Aseret Hadibrot (10 commandments); deeper exploration of the holidays and Israel.
+Goals: More advanced recognition of Hebrew letters and decoding skills, including vowels and basic vocabulary; exploration of the Aseret Hadibrot (10 commandments); deeper exploration of the holidays and Israel.